Chem2527/docker-samples/practical hands-on.md

-Task

-Development team gave us the multiple microservices architecture application.
+# Scenario: Development team gave us the multiple microservices architecture application.

-one microservice named vote which is written in python one microservice named result which is written in node.js one microservice named worker which is written in .net

-and we have two databases one is in-memory data store (redis) Redis is an open source key-value store that functions as a data structure server. and other is database(postgresql)  open-source database that stores and manages data for applications.. we need to implement CI/CD for the above application.
+one microservice named vote which is written in python , one microservice named result which is written in node.js one microservice named worker which is written in .net and we have two databases one is in-memory data store (redis) Redis is an open source key-value store that functions as a data structure server and other is database(postgresql)  open-source database that stores and manages data for applications..

+we need to implement CI/CD for the above application.

 localhost:5000(voting) , localhost:5001(result) ---> we mentioned  these ports in docker-compose.yml and we need to open these ports in hosting resource.

-we can deploy vote,result,worker microservices independently thats how microservices will work even if one microservice is disturbed it wont affect others.
+we have to deploy  vote,result,worker microservices independently thats how microservices will work and  even if one microservice is disturbed it wont affect others.

-Task:

-create dockerfile for python(vote),dotnet(worker) and nodejs(result) microservices.
+# Task: create dockerfile for python(vote),dotnet(worker) and nodejs(result) microservices.

 lets take result as an example